20th National Congress of the Chinese Communist Party: 16 October

-On 16 October, at 10 am, Li Keqiang announced the opening of the conference.
-Subsequently, Xi gave a work report in behalf of the 19th Central Committee.
-The speech lasted for around 104 minutes, roughly half of his speech in the 19th Congress.
-During the speech, he defended China's zero-COVID approach to the COVID-19 pandemic in mainland China, said that Hong Kong had "a major transition from chaos to governance", advocated for Taiwan's "peaceful reunification" but vowed to not renounce the use of force, advocated for "common prosperity," and denounced corruption.
-Xi reaffirmed China's socialist market economy, including the Two Unwaverings, meaning support for both the public ownership system and the private economy.
+Xi defended China's zero-COVID approach to the COVID-19 pandemic, said that Hong Kong had "a major transition from chaos to governance", advocated for Taiwan's "peaceful reunification" but vowed to not renounce the use of force, advocated for "common prosperity," and denounced corruption.
+Xi reaffirmed China's socialist market economy, including the "Two Unwaverings," meaning support for both state ownership and the private sector economy.
 He also spoke of enacting policies to boost China's birth rate, which is among the lowest in the world.
 Additionally, he emphasized China's national security, including food, energy, and supply chain safety.
 Xi outlined the "Chinese path to modernization", mentioning the slogan 11 times.
 On China's position on the world stage, he said that "China's international influence, appeal and power to shape the world has significantly increased".
 Overall, the speech was said to be showing continuity rather than change.

+17–22 October

 The second meeting of the Presidium was held on 18 October, presided by Xi.
 The meeting decided to submit draft resolutions on the 19th Central Committee's and 19th CCDI's reports as well as the amendment to the CCP Constitution.
 It also adopted proposed lists of preliminary nominees for the 20th Central Committee and the 20th CCDI.
 The draft name lists for both were approved during the third meeting of the Presidium, held on 21 October.
 On 22 October, the National Congress adopted the work reports of the 19th Central Committee and the 19th Central Commission for Discipline Inspection.
 It also adopted the proposed amendments to the CCP Constitution, and elected members of the 20th Central Committee and the 20th Central Commission for Discipline Inspection.
 Official voting results showed that all proposals passed unanimously with no abstentions or negative votes.
 The National Congress concluded that day.

 At the closing ceremony on 22 October, Hu Jintao, the former General Secretary of the CCP and President, who had been sitting next to Xi, was pulled from his seat and escorted out of the hall by two men in suits and with name badges.
 This incident occurred before the votes that day, and Hu was absent from the voting due to this incident.
 Xinhua News Agency, China's official press agency, stated that Hu was not feeling well, while foreign news speculated whether Hu was genuinely sick or whether this was a deliberate political signal by Xi.
 The incident was not broadcast in China and both Hu's and Hu's son's names were blocked by Chinese censors.
 Academics Steve Tsang and Olivia Cheung write that the ban on images and reporting of the incident suggests that Xi did not intend to humiliate Hu.